 Discovery Of Low Level Laser Therapy

-While attempting to cut tumors from experimental animals Endre Mester was provided with an early model of laser which had been mis-calibrated to produce a much lower energy output than requested.
-The resulting 5mW laser beam had no capacity to cut, but after the treatment Mester observed accelerated wound healing and hair growth in the experimental animals.
-For more on the development of light therapy see the history of red light (*).
-Since then it has been shown that “low” is a critical component of photobiomodulation, and it’s very easy to use too high of a dose.
+While attempting to cut tumors from experimental animals, Endre Mester was provided with an early model of laser which had been mis-calibrated to produce a much lower energy output than requested.
+The resulting 5mW laser beam had no capacity to cut tumors, but after the treatment Mester observed accelerated wound healing and hair growth in the experimental animals.
+Since then it has been shown that “low” is a critical component of low level laser/light therapy, and it’s very easy to use too high of a dose.

-Low level laser therapy, cold laser therapy, low level light therapy and photobiomodulation are the most common names for medical treatments of this sort.
-Since that initial discovery in the 1960s many observations have made about the range of parameters in which this type treatment works effectively.
+Low level laser therapy, cold laser therapy, low level light therapy (LLLT) and photobiomodulation are the most common names for medical treatments of this sort.
+Since that initial discovery in the 1960s many observations have made about the range of parameters in which this type of treatment works effectively.
 As you can see from these terms it is implied that the therapy be low level (meaning low energy) and “cold” (low energy in a certain wavelength range).
-There is a well-known biphasic dose response in photobiomodulation (PBM).
+There is a well-known biphasic dose response in photobiomodulation/ LLLT.

-The biphasic means that there is a therapeutic dose range surrounded at the upper and lower extremes by an ineffective dose range.
+The biphasic response means that there is a therapeutic dose range surrounded at the upper and lower extremes by an ineffective dose range.
 You can easily “overdose”.
-Using dose parameters that are excessive usually have no beneficial effect.
+Using dose parameters that are excessive usually has no beneficial effect.
 However, I think some of the studies above show that there is reason to be concerned about damage from excessive dosing in sensitive tissues.
-Heat is generally seen as something to be avoided in PBM, but a couple of the studies showing damage from higher doses speculate that these negative effects might be from increasing reactive oxygen species (ROS).
+Heat is generally seen as something to be avoided in LLLT, but a couple of the studies showing damage from higher doses speculate that these negative effects might be from increasing reactive oxygen species (ROS) rather than heating tissues.
 This mechanism seems viable to me.
 I assume that heat is not the only potential problem with inappropriate dosing.

 Low Level Light Therapy Dosing Parameters In Thyroid Studies